 Get Easy Health Digest™ in your inbox and don’t miss a thing when you subscribe today.
 Plus, get the free bonus report, Mother Nature’s Tips, Tricks and Remedies for Cholesterol, Blood Pressure & Blood Sugar as my way of saying welcome to the community!

 Across America, millions of women suffer from a heavy heart.
-This heavy heart is caused by chronic clinical depression—something women are twice as likely to have as men.
+This heavy heart is caused by chronic clinical depression — something women are twice as likely to have as men.
 It can strike at any age.
 But regardless of when it hits, it takes a toll on your heart in more than just an emotional sense…

-It causes physical changes in your body that can lead to heart disease — a disease which kills a quarter of American women.
+It causes physical changes in your body that can lead to heart disease — a disease that kills a quarter of American women.
 It’s strange to think that a heavy heart can impact your heart health in a measurable way, but consider this…

 Of all heart conditions, women are more likely than men to suffer from broken heart syndrome, a condition where extreme emotional stress causes severe (albeit short-term) heart muscle failure.

-And recently, researchers confirmed this fact yet again.
 A study conducted by researchers at Ready Hospital in Pennsylvania found that middle-aged women with a history of depression are significantly more likely to develop heart disease.

 In their study, researchers tracked the mental and physical health of 1,100 women for 10 years.
 The women had an average age of 55, and none of them had any history of heart ailments.